yash-2511981/VibeChatt/README.md

 ```

 3.Set up the environment variables:
-.Create a .env file in the server directory with the following variables:
+.
+Create a .env file in the server directory with the following variables:
 ```
 PORT = 3000
 JWT_KEY = "YOUR_JWT_SECRET"